Kingsland, New Zealand: History

+Prehistory

 Much of the Kingsland area was originally swampland, and known to Tāmaki Māori as Ngā Anawai, referring to the water-filled lava-flow caves that formed in the area.
 The lava caves were created by Maungawhau / Mount Eden and Mount Albert over 30,000 years ago.

+19th century

 The origins of Kingsland are linked to the European settlement of Auckland.
 In 1835, Thomas Mitchell, a Sydney trader, purchased land from Āpihai Te Kawau, rangatira (chief) of the local Māori tribe, Ngāti Whātua, for £160, in a transaction which the Lands Claim Commission later disallowed.
 In 1841, Te Kawau gifted 3000 acre to the colonial government and Auckland began to take shape as a city.
 Land continued to be bought and sold, and in 1852 John McElwain purchased 55 acre for the purpose of farming and received the adjoining 60 acre from his brother George in what is present-day Kingsland.
 Cabbage Tree Swamp Road was one of the original streets in the area, but the settlers of Mt Albert, Morningside and Kingsland appealed for a change of name, and it became Kingsland Road in 1877.

 The terrain of the area was rough, meaning the area saw slower development compared to other parts of the Auckland isthmus.
 In the 1860s, New North Road was established as road access for the area and as an alternative to the Great North Road to the north.
 In October 1866, the Mt Albert District Highway Board, the first local government in the area, was formed to administer New North Road and surrounding areas.
 A tollbooth in modern-day Kingsland was established on the corner of New North Road and Cabbage Tree Swamp Road (modern-day Sandringham Road), which operated from 1875 until 1888.

 Kingsland railway station opened on 29 March 1880, spurring suburban growth in the area.
 The city of Auckland experienced significant growth in population in the latter 19th century, putting pressure on the areas closest to the city.
 That population growth combined with the establishment of rail and bus connections into the city by the early 1880s created excellent conditions for John McElwain to subdivide his farm.
 In 1882, 227 allotments were laid out.
 Kingsland Avenue — along with First, Second, Third and Fourth Avenues — provided road access to the properties.
 Prices for sections in the subdivision ranged from £28 to £100.
 In addition to McElwain's Kingsland Estate, other suburban housing estates developed in the Kingsland area, including the Randersvyl Estate and Roganville.